Karf5/GX-3737-Classic-Custom-Software/README.md

 4- You Have The Full Access To The Device Root

+5- Added Full Support For Any IPTV Channels File

+6- We Have Improved System Performance And Stability

-5- And Many More Features
+7- And Many More Features

 ________________________________________________________________________________________________________
 Programming The GX-3737 Custom Software By The Cyber Security Engineer : Karf5 #_#